rvjc/free-photofeed/doc/issues.md

 noticed in Chrome (Windows version).
 Other mainstream browsers such as IE, Firefox, Safari, Opera and non-Windows versions of Chrome do not exhibit this problem.
-It appears to be an IFRAME caching bug where only the LAST gadget instance displays correctly when you navigate back or forward to a previously viewed page.
+It appears to be an IFRAME caching bug where only the LAST gadget instance displays correctly when you navigate to a previously viewed page using the back or forward button.
 It does NOT arise on pages with single gadget instances.

 Chrome should either reproduce the cached IFRAME state or reload its cached source, but, in some cases, it does neither.
 The gadget frame is present and